 Nash meant these words as a frivolous joke, but they're really quite true.
 If you take a businesslike approach to taxes, you'll tend to them all year long, a little at a time.
-In short, proper planning will make your 2004 filing much less "taxing" on you and your family.
+In short, proper planning will make your 2004 filing much less "taxing" for you and your family.

 And you are certainly invited to visit us and read the weekly tax article.
 In the weeks to come, we'll be discussing tax issues that will be of interest to you, your friends, and your family.
 And these issues will have a direct result on your tax lives.
 But it'll take some effort on your part to take the information and use it.
 Tax planning isn't a passive activity; it's something proactive that you can (and should) do to take control of your taxes and your tax outcomes throughout the year.